MarkXA/nidevconf/content/cfp.md

 NIDC is unique because...

-- It's an open call for speakers working in the tech sector in Northern Ireland.
+- It's an open call for speakers working in the tech sector.
 We're not looking for "rockstars" - some of our best talks have been from students, and even managers ;)
 - We select a diverse range of topics.
 If you're willing to talk about it, we're willing to listen.
 - There are different formats including lightning talks (great for easily getting "**conference speaker**" on your CV!) and panels.